akayi07/oldBlog/about.md

 key: page-about
 ---

-Welcome to my blog!
+Welcome to my blog!<br>
-My name is 卓利苗, I am a front-end developer.This is my blog about learning summary， thoughts and so on.
+My Chinese name is 卓利苗, I am a front-end developer.<br>
+This is my blog about learning summary， thoughts and so on.

 ## Skills
 - Experienced in HTML, CSS,JavaScrpt，Vue，layui